This post was last updated on October 5th, 2022 at 08:52 am.

 The $250.00 Rule For Donation Receipts

 The $250.00 donation rule simply states that for donations up to $250.00, the donor can simply use a canceled check, bank statement, or other documentation for proof of the donation.
 They would also have to track which charity they gave to on their own.
-This is the case even when the accumulated donations for the year is over $250.00 such as 52 donations at $10.00 each.
+This is the case even when the accumulated donations for the year are over $250.00 such as 52 donations at $10.00 each.
 The donors don’t need a written acknowledgment from the charity.

 IRS Penalties

 IRS penalties and fines can be substantial for a church or any organization that operates on a tight yearly budget.
-Any organization will want to consult a non profit CPA or tax attorney.
+Any organization will want to consult a nonprofit CPA or tax attorney.
 Another option is an enrolled agent (EA) which specializes in tax law.
 More on Enrolled Agents later.
 Each of these professionals can practice in front of the IRS at all levels.

 For Quid Pro Quo donations, there is a $10.00 penalty for each failure to provide the required written statement to the donor.
 So if there were say 200 donors at an event and the church failed to send them a proper written acknowledgement it would be a $2,000.00 fine.
 The maximum penalty is $5,000.00 per fundraising event, which adds up when hosting multiple events each year.